 Autumn temperatures are cooler at sunrise and sunset but the warm sunny days are ideal for exploring the region and enjoying the activities and attractions that make Queenstown famous.
 Discover the backcountry on foot or bike or make the most of the huge network of trails around the region.

-More challenging biking options include heli-biking, road rides, a bike park and the Southern Hemisphere’s only gondola assisted mountain biking.
+More challenging biking options include heli-biking, jump parks and Queenstown has three lift-assisted mountain bike parks.
 Bike operators and rental providers offer a range of hire packages and guided tour options whether it’s for an hour or a multi-day trip.

 Queenstown also offers some of the country’s best golfing experiences.
 The world-class, diverse golf courses are set amongst dramatic lake and alpine scenery and are a must-do for keen golfers.
 Spend a leisurely morning or afternoon taking in a round – there are seven options, all within 45 minutes of the town centre, ranging from immaculately groomed 18-hole championship courses to a family friendly 9-hole course and driving range.

-Queenstown is fast becoming renowned as one of NZ’s leading wine and food destinations and early autumn is a great time to come and experience the buzz as tonnes of grapes are harvested from Central Otago’s 200 vineyards.
-If you’re a food and wine lover you can sample the ‘best of the best’ at the Skycity Gibbston Wine and Food Festival in March - a harvest celebration showcasing the region’s finest wines, wine celebrities, local produce and talented chefs.
+Queenstown is fast becoming renowned as one of NZ’s leading wine and food destinations and autumn is a great time to come and experience the buzz as tonnes of grapes are harvested from Central Otago’s 200 vineyards.
 For further taste testing, enjoy a leisurely lunch at one of the region’s many fine winery restaurants or spend the afternoon exploring vineyards and cellar doors on a wine tour.

 Local chefs are passionate about using local ingredients and cooler temperatures bring a change in menus to reflect the season’s fresh produce.
 There are more than 150 innovative and award-winning restaurants and eateries to cater for any occasion from fine dining to fun dining.